code-newbies/ruby-monday-blog/README.md

 - Make a feature branch for the issue you're working on.
 The first part of the branch name should be your initials, like this: `sy-allows-users-to-update-avatar`
 - Push your branch to origin.
 - When your feature is done and ready to be reviewed, make pull request.
-- Copy and paste your pull request link to the [INSERT GROUP NAME ] Slack channel for review.
+- Copy and paste your pull request link to the #ruby-monday Slack channel for review.
 - Once you get some feedback on your pull request and a final thumbs up from a community member, merge to master & the close branch.

 ### Come to Ruby Monday!